-Maths lessons typically follow a three-part structure: mental and oral starter, main teaching activity and plenary.
-The mental and oral starter will rehearse, revise and develop facts and skills to develop pupil fluency at every opportunity.
+All children participate in a daily mathematics lesson.
+Generally this will follow a three part structure: mental and oral starter, main teaching activity and plenary.
+The mental and oral starter will rehearse and revise facts and skills previously taught.
 It will be interactive, full of pace and use a wide variety of resources and responses, including computing.

-The main learning objective introduces new or more complex learning objectives ensuring progression towards mastery, is done through class teacher modelling and followed by a session where pupils work independently or in a group with teacher and support staff.
-When pupils have developed their fluency skills, they will 'Apply' their learning to a problem solving and reasoning situation.
+The main teaching activity generally introduces new or more complex work, through modelling, followed by a session where the children work independently or in a group with the teacher and support staff.